-In the Name of God and of this c congregation, l l commission you [N.] as in this Pa rish [and give you this as a token of your m inistry].
+In the Name of God and of this congregation, I commission you [N.] as in this Parish [and give you this as a token of your ministry].

 When used with the Eucharist, the service continues with (the Prayers of the People and) the exchange of the Peace.